New food neutralizes allergens in cats

-(WZAW) -- As millions of Americans continue to spend unprecedented amounts of time at home, it also means spending unprecedented amounts of time with their pets – including cat owners with cat allergen sensitivities.
+As millions of Americans continue to spend unprecedented amounts of time at home, it also means spending unprecedented amounts of time with their pets – including cat owners with cat allergen sensitivities.
 Perhaps dealing with cat allergens wasn’t a big problem when they were only home a few hours a day.
 But now, being in close proximity 24/7 is creating challenges.

 Purina’s Chief Veterinary Officer, Dr. Kurt Venator joined NewsChannel 7 at 4 on Wednesday.
 He offered these tips for managing cat allergens at home: